puppetlabs/puppet-docs/source/puppet/3.5/reference/modules_fundamentals.markdown

             * `bar.pp` --- Contains a class named **`my_module::implementation::bar`.**
     * `files/` --- Contains static files, which managed nodes can download.
         * `service.conf` --- This file's URL would be **`puppet:///modules/my_module/service.conf`.**
-    * `lib/` --- Contains plugins, like custom facts and custom resource types.
+    * `lib/` --- Contains plugins, like [custom facts][] and custom resource types.
+These will be used by both the puppet master server and the puppet agent service, and they'll be synced to all agent nodes whenever they request their configurations.
 See ["Using Plugins"][plugins] for more details.
+    * `facts.d/` --- Contains [external facts][], which are an alternative to Ruby-based [custom facts][].
+These will be synced to all agent nodes, so they can submit values for those facts to the puppet master.
     * `templates/` --- Contains templates, which the module's manifests can use.
 See ["Templates"][templates] for more details.
         * `component.erb` --- A manifest can render this template with `template('my_module/component.erb')`.
     * `tests/` --- Contains examples showing how to declare the module's classes and defined types.